UnderXirox/XboxPy/Readme.md

-Librarie to use USB Xbox controller with pygame for Robotics and other aplicattions
+Library to use USB Xbox controller with pygame for Robotics and other aplicattions.